muratk3n/thirdwave/en/README.md

 ---

-Consumer infl expectation for next year is at 4.0, down from 4.6.
-This stat can be important, expecting higher prices ppl can start ask higher wages, or raise prices in stores etc.
+Infl expectation for next year is at 4.0, down from 4.6.
+Can be important, expecting higher prices ppl can start ask higher wages, or raise prices in stores, etc.

 But I still dont see a runaway process here.